Rescue process

 What should I bring to the pickup?

-Why it matters: Some rescues provide documentation, food samples, or a familiar toy.
-Know in advance.
+Why it matters: Some rescues provide documentation, food samples, or a familiar toy or blanket.
+Know in advance so you can prepare the car correctly.

 Who do I contact if there is a problem in the first 48 hours?